Bar Association Acronyms+

 Illinois has five Appellate Districts with a combined total of 54 Appellate Judges.
 These judges hear cases that have been appealed from the Circuit Court level.
 Appellate Judges are elected by the voters in their district or are assigned to the Appellate Court by the Supreme Court to serve 10-year terms.
 At the end of their term, they must be retained by the voters in their district to keep their position.

+Vacancy of the Hon.
 Thomas E. Hoffman

 All reporting bars say yes.